Call us now:

 - Insurance Premium Management: Properly managing insurance premiums, keeping separate bank accounts for these premiums, and following regulatory guidelines for remitting premiums to insurance companies.

-Establishing an insurance brokerage in Thailand requires strict adherence to the Life Insurance Act, Non-Life Insurance Act, and OIC regulations.
+Being an insurance broker in Thailand requires strict adherence to the Life Insurance Act, Non-Life Insurance Act, and OIC regulations.
 Benoit & Partners can assist you in navigating these complex regulations, ensuring full compliance, and providing expert guidance throughout the process to establish a successful insurance brokerage.
 Contact us today to learn how we can help you achieve your business goals.